 The rich atmosphere of Reed’s Vienna, with local aristocrats clinging to whatever scraps of culture they can grab (they ask the decidedly uncultured horse opera novelist Holly to give a speech on the state of modern literature) while petty thieves and harried cops scurry around the edges, overcomes his tendency to overwhelm a scene with sheer cinematic bustle.
 This film is lively, always moving forward, constantly bubbling with mystery and suspicion and secrets, but the characters are always driving the film.

-Also on Blu-ray from Lionsgate, which presents the Studio Canal restoration, and on SVOD through Amazon Prime and other services.
+Also on Blu-ray and DVD and on SVOD through Amazon Prime, iTunes, GooglePlay and/or other services.
 Availability may vary by service.

-The film was briefly released on Blu-ray in 2009 from Criterion, an edition long out of print.
+The film was briefly released on Blu-ray in 2008 from Criterion, an edition long out of print (it fetches high prices as a collectible).
 Lionsgate’s release is mastered from the StudioCanal restoration and features a commentary track with Guy Hamilton (the film’s assistant director) and Angela Allen (2nd Unit Continuity) sharing anecdotes with actor/director/Orson Welles biographer Simon Callow, an interactive “Third Man Tour” of Vienna (with clips comparing location then and now), and archival audio-only interviews with Joseph Cotten and Graham Greene among the supplements, which also includes a featurette on the zither, a radio show, and a 20-page booklet with an overview essay by Charles Drazin.